godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

     You can copy and paste tiles that were already placed by performing a selection, pressing :kbd:`Ctrl + C` then pressing :kbd:`Ctrl + V`.
     The selection will be pasted after left-clicking.
-You can press :kbd:`Ctrl + V` another time to perform more copies this way.
+You can press :kbd:`Ctrl + V` another time to perform more pastes this way.
     Right-click or press :kbd:`Escape` to cancel pasting.

 Paint